snapcrafters/ci/call-for-testing/template.md

 {{ env.table }}

-## Automated screenshots
+## Automated testing

-The snap will be installed in a VM automatically; screenshots will be posted as a comment on this issue shortly.
+If configured, the snap will be installed in a VM, and any test results or screenshots will be posted to this issue as a comment shortly.

 ## How to test it manually